maniSal/Node.js-Checkpoint/README.md

 Create a file named hello-world.js
 Write a program to print "HELLO WORLD" to the console create a server
-Write a program that runs on port 3000 and responds with  '<h1>Hello Node!!!!</h1>\n' when someone reaches http://localhost:3000
-First, require the file system to create a file named "welcome.txt" containing one line "Hello Node".
+Write a program that runs on port 3000 and responds with Hello Node when someone reaches http://localhost:3000 First, require the file system to create a file named "welcome.txt" containing one line "Hello Node".
 Second, create a program that reads and console.log data from hello.txt Create a file named "password-generator"